peterchen3301/phd-review-system/README.md

 * Student Review Sheet
 * Review Year Information Sheet

-Urls of these datasheets are directed to [sheet_urls.gs](sheet_urls.gs), simply modify them to your target datasheets urls to complete migration.
+Urls of these datasheets are directed to [sheet_urls.gs](sheet_urls.gs), simply modify them to your target datasheet urls to complete migration.

 ## dev note